crhamiltonj/vimwiki/flask_connect_to_database.md

 * `init_db` gets a handle to a database connection using `get_db()` and executes a SQL query that initializes the database.
   * `open_resource()` opens a file relative to the application's package
   * `click.command()` defines a command called init-db that calls the init_db function and show a success message to the user.
+* `init_app()` is a callback function that initializes the database and set up a further callback to close the connection when the request completes
+  * `app.teardown_appcontext` registers the `close_db` function for cleanup
+  * `app.cli.add_command` adds a new command that can be called with the flask command